maquejp/clear_vscode_ext/README.md

 - Edit the `to_be_removed.json` file to customize which extensions you want to remove
 - You can remove all extensions in the list by answering 'y' to all prompts
 - You can skip any extension by answering 'n' to its prompt

+## Troubleshooting

+- **"jq is not installed"**: The scripts will check for jq and notify you if it's missing.
+See the Requirements section for installation instructions.
+- **"VS Code CLI is not installed or not in PATH"**: Make sure VS Code is installed and the `code` command is available from your terminal.
+You may need to run "Install 'code' command in PATH" from the VS Code command palette.
+- **"to_be_removed.json not found"**: Make sure to run `export_extensions.sh` before running `remove_extensions.sh`.

 ## License